Standasdp/Datayolk-project/README.md

 reference : https://datayolk.net/blog/

-Thank for the practice from DataYolk.
+Thank you for the practice from DataYolk.

 ### List of Project
 - Car Dealership ( SQL-Coding )